 The pistachio nut is a member of the cashew family.
 Pistachios are cholesterol-free and high in monounsaturated fat.
 Pistachios are a good source of protein, copper, phosphorus, potassium, magnesium, and B6.
 The nuts deliver 30 vitamins, minerals, and phytonutrients.

-Puffed brown rice is an excellent source of essential vitamins and minerals including, magnesium, B vitamins and iron.
+Puffed rice is an excellent source of essential vitamins and minerals including potassium, iron, and B vitamins.
 Rice is gluten free and cholesterol free.

 Pumpkin kernels also known as pepitas, are flat, dark green seeds.
 Pumpkins, and their seeds, were a celebrated food of the Native American Indians who treasured them both for their dietary and medicinal properties.
 They are a rich source of iron, protein and magnesium, manganese, phosphorus and zinc.